Today we hosted a great discussion with culture leaders from Sift Science and Lattice on the topic of inspiring employee

 Additionally, the promise of career growth, through raises, promotions or increased responsibility can be a huge extrinsic motivator for employees

-And lastly, employee rewards and incentives.
+And lastly, employee rewards and employee incentives.
 Especially ones that offer choice, are unique and relevant, and align with your company culture.

 Moving on to intrinsic motivators, the main driver here is linked to our younger generation’s craving for a sense of purpose.
 The more you can keep mission and values top of mind and authentically woven into your employee experience, the more employees will feel connected, and more internally driven to do right by the company.

 Learning and development, especially when customized to the employee’s unique career path and goals, is another great way to inspire their ongoing performance.

 And lastly, creating a sense of autonomy and ownership of the employee’s work.
 When something is clearly your own, you nurture it, take care of it, and feel pride when it’s a success.
 These feelings are not the same when work is dictated down to you.

 The most effective way to engage employees is through their manager.
 We’ve all heard the common phrase, people leave managers, not jobs, and although it’s cliche it’s true.
 Your managers are on the front lines of engagement and it’s through everyday interactions like meetings, emails, and 1:1s that they form an employee’s perception of work.

 A good way to think about managers is as coaches, not bosses.
 Grant from Lattice shared some great points in this section: coaches are focused on finding each player's individual strengths and then bringing them together as a group to achieve a goal.
 Coaches also identify potential roadblocks to clear them for success, but also hold teams accountable for failures.